renbud/SQL-Deploy/README.md

 * It is not necessary to supply a server name, database name, user name and password to SQL-Deploy if the environment has already been configured.
 * Environments are kept in in %APPDATA%\Sql-Deploy\config.json
 * The environment can be created or edited by running Sql-Config.ps1.
+>>
-> SQL-Config.ps1 -EnvName dev -S MyTargetDevServer -d MyTargetDevDatabase -U DeploymentUser -P MySillyPassword
+>> PS > .\\SQL-Config.ps1 -EnvName dev -S MyTargetDevServer -d MyTargetDevDatabase -U DeploymentUser -P MySillyPassword
+>>
 * This script will prompt for values if they are not provided on the command line.
 * The password is stored securely encrypted using the machine key and can only be accessed by the same user that stored it on the same machine that stored it.
 * SQL-Deploy can be run without pre-configuring an environment by providing the same parameters directly.
-For example the following can be used withou configuring the *dev* environment.
+For example the following can be used without configuring the *dev* environment.
 This could be used by a tool such as Octopus Deploy which has it's own concept of environments.
+>>
-> SQL-Deploy.ps1 -EnvName *dev* -DeploymentRoot *I:\SQLDeployments* -DeploymentFolder *2018\TestDeploy*  -S MyTargetDevServer -d MyTargetDevDatabase -U DeploymentUser -P MySillyPassword
+>> PS > .\SQL-Deploy.ps1 -EnvName *dev* -DeploymentRoot *I:\SQLDeployments* -DeploymentFolder *2018\TestDeploy*  -S MyTargetDevServer -d MyTargetDevDatabase -U DeploymentUser -P MySillyPassword
+>>